Latest estimation of food and nutrient intakes in Scotland

 - There was a small increase in energy density

 The results show the very slow rate of progress towards a diet that will improve and support the health of the Scottish population.
-Intakes of fruit and vegetables, oil rich fish, totals fat and dietary fibre remain too low and free sugars, total fats and saturated fats remain too high in relation to the Scottish Dietary Goals.The lack of progress toward most of the goals was apparent even amongst households in the least deprived areas.
+Intakes of fruit and vegetables, oil rich fish and dietary fibre remain too low and free sugars, total fats and saturated fats remain too high in relation to the Scottish Dietary Goals.The lack of progress toward most of the goals was apparent even amongst households in the least deprived areas.

 Download the full report below.